splunk/public-o11y-docs/infrastructure/sys-limits.rst

 MTS creations per hour limit
 --------------------------------------------------------------------------------------

-   * :strong:`Default limit value`: 60 times your MTS per minute limit.
+   * :strong:`Default limit value`: 60 times your MTS per minute limit
    * :strong:`Notes`: Maximum number of MTS you can create per hour.
    * :strong:`Customer impact`: Infrastructure Monitoring drops new MTS that exceed the limit without returning an error, but accepts data points for existing MTS.